 In addition to further demonstrating the near-impossibility of complete data security, the Paradise Papers and Panama Papers leaks made it clear that wealthy individuals and rich commercial enterprises are dropping their tax obligations through perfectly legal means.

-Bitcoin is undoubtedly being used for criminal activities, but the amount of money being laundered through bitcoin is negligible compared to the amount being passed through tax havens, shell companies and established fiat currency laundering institutions.
+Bitcoin is undoubtedly being used for criminal activities, but it's probable that the amount of money being laundered through bitcoin is negligible compared to the amount being passed through tax havens, shell companies and established fiat currency laundering institutions.

-If successfully executed, a bitcoin crackdown in the UK and European Union will have little effect other than making things slightly more violent and dangerous for everyone.
+If successfully executed, it's likely that a bitcoin crackdown in the UK and European Union will have little effect other than making things slightly more violent and dangerous for everyone.
 Fortunately it's almost certainly going to have little or no effect.